 E-Scooters that are standing electric kick-scooters are not allowed to be operated, left, or parked on any public street in Toronto, including bike lanes, trails, paths or parks.

-Along with the legal requirements of e-bikes in Ontario, you need to perform regular maintenance tasks to ensure your safety and prolong the usage.
+Along with the legal requirements of e-bikes in Ontario, you need to perform regular maintenance tasks to ensure your safety and prolong usage.
 Here are some tips to follow :

 Under the Ontario Highway Traffic Act, an e-bike is not classified as a motor vehicle.
 However, under the Criminal Code of Canada, the definition of a motor vehicle includes an electric bike.
 If you are convicted of operating an e-bike while impaired you will face penalties, jail time, or a suspension.

 E-bikes are an environmentally friendly and cost-effective alternative mode of transportation, but they do have a set of risks.
-Here is a look at the benefits and potential problems with driving an electric bike.
+Here is a look at the benefits and potential problems of driving an electric bike.

 There are some benefits to electric bikes.
 They include :